NenadWritesDocs/docosaurus_nenad/my-website/blog/What I think about when I talk about my work.md

 ## Technical writing

-I started my technical writing career almost accidentally.
+I started my technical writing career almost by accident.
 The company where I worked as a customer service agent had a job opening for a techcnial writer role (for the same product).
 I applied for it, passed the interview and got the job.
 Easy as that.
 At that time I wasn't fully aware what this job was all about.
 I was too much focused on writing the perfect sentences, spending hours reviewing every single article just to avoid embarrassing myself.

 ## Technical writing after five years